-Cockenoe Lighthouse Preservation Group, a Delaware LLC, was formed in the hope of restoring and preserving the Lighthouse.
+Cockenoe Lighthouse Preservation Group, a Delaware LLC, was formed to restore and preserve the Lighthouse.
 Work began in 2016.

 Source: United States General Services Administration, 2015.

 Peck Ledge Lighthouse (also known as Peck's Ledge and Pecks Ledge) is located at the northeast end of the scenic Norwalk Islands.
 Consisting of sixteen islands and countless smaller rocks, this archipelago has long been a major hazard to marine traffic entering and leaving Norwalk Harbor.
 The first lighthouse in the area was constructed on Sheffield Island, the largest of the Norwalk Islands, in 1827.

 As the harbor was dredged to accommodate increased shipping traffic, underwater hazards that had not previously been a problem suddenly became dangerous to the increasingly larger ships with bigger drafts.
 As a result, Sheffield Island Lighthouse was no longer considered adequate, and it was replaced by the combination of Greens Ledge Lighthouse to the southwest, and Peck Ledge Lighthouse at the northeast end of the islands.
 The lighthouse at Greens ledge was completed in 1902, while the one at Peck Ledge, positioned to identify a shoal protruding north from Goose Island, was finished in 1906.
 Peck Ledge Lighthouse was the last built on a wave-swept site on Long Island Sound, and the one with the shortest staffed service period (only twenty-seven years, from 1906 to 1933).